Manubi/CartCompare/README.md

 ## Getting Started

+Please find the iOS Swift code in the `CAHack` foler.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites